This is a guest post by Savita Pahuja. She works as a ScrumMaster at Computer Sciences Corporation in Noida, India.

 In Scrum, you select the work you’ll be doing for the next sprint beforehand.
 You then lock the sprint, do all the work, and after a couple of weeks – the usual sprint duration – your queue is empty.

-In Kanban, all that's limited is the size of the queues, called the Work In Progress limit.
-This means that you can change the items in the queues at any time, and that there's no "sprint end".
+In Kanban, all that’s limited is the size of the queues, called the WIP limit.
+This means that you can change the items in the queues at any time, and that there’s no “sprint end”.
 The work just keeps flowing.

 Scrumban = Scrum + Kanban

-- Use the process improvement of Kanban to allow the team to continually improve their process.
+- Use the process improvement of Kanban to allow the team to continually improve its process.

 With the Kanban’s pull system in place, our flow will become smoother as our process capability improves.
 We can use our inter-process buffers and flow diagrams to show us our process weaknesses and opportunities for kaizen.
 As we get closer to level production, we will start to become less concerned with burndown and more concerned with cycle time, as one is the effect and the other is the cause.
 Average lead time and cycle time will become the primary focus of performance.
 If cycle time is under control and the team capacity is balanced against demand, then lead time will also be under control.
 If cycle time is under control, then burndowns are predictable and uninteresting.